 Up until this moment photographing my environment had always been about turning it into something more substantial, something larger than life.
 Enveloping myself in an entirely different culture shifted the way I thought about things.
 Do I simply document reality or do I continue to stretch the boundaries of what’s real?
 After thousands of images were taken I decided to continue manipulating reality.
 Eventually, people will be composited into many environments not strong enough to stand on their own.

 All three of the images above were taken in Sofia, Bulgaria.
 The Fear of Something New is an example of manipulating reality, the original image was taken in daylight.
 Where Respect is Law is an image of the St. Alexander Nevsky Cathedral and is one of the most impressive feats of human architecture I’ve ever witnessed.
-Bulgaria is a collection of various landmarks from the city-center.
+Bulgaria is a collection of various landmarks from the city center.

-Hotel Rila in located in one of the highest mountain resorts in the Sofia Provence.
+Hotel Rila is located in one of the highest mountain resorts in Sofia Provence.
 Our group stayed here for almost a week and had the place to ourselves.
 Some of the best times were here, at its peak we had over 100 people here doing events for the “Love Bulgaria” conference.

 We visited a Roma (gypsy) village during the final days of Bulgaria.
 Seeing the way people lived here was quite different than the way people lived about five miles away in one of the wealthiest city centers of Sofia.
-There is an invisible dividing line beween gypsies and everyone else.
+There is an invisible dividing line between gypsies and everyone else.
 For more information please refer to my journal entries.

 The first model I worked with was Stephanie Hardie, a cute brunette my sister had known for about a year.
 I wasn’t thinking of any particular theme when I shot these, other than just having fun, however, I did want the final images to be fun and vibrant.
 These were shot in September and the weather was changing fast.
 I figured I better make these as bright and bold as possible before winter was upon us.

 A week after working with Stephanie I found a musician to work with who needed promotional images for an upcoming album.
-King Martyr is rapper from the Metro / Detroit area.
+King Martyr is a rapper from the Metro / Detroit area.

-I started this article with my brothers band Star Destroyer.
+I started this article with my brother’s band Star Destroyer.
 Well, this is his new band: Sleep Eater.
 These guys are intense and put on a great show.
-These images were taken the last day of September.
+These images were taken on the last day of September.
 These guys sound like a marriage between Agalloch, Meshuggah, and a terrifying version of Jimmy Kimmel.